gbeckers/pyagl/README.rst

 Not there yet.

-pyagl is BSD licensed (BSD 3-Clause License). (c) 2019, Gabriël Beckers, Bror Krogsrud.
+pyagl is BSD licensed (BSD 3-Clause License). (c) 2019-2020, Gabriël Beckers.